nazmul1001/Data-Analysis/Excel/README.md

 ### Steps taken:
 * Understanding the Business Case.
 * Data Cleaning.
+Removed duplicate and wrongly spelled names were corrected.
 * Data Processing.
+Added a few columns based on the data, for example, Months and years.
 * Data Analysis using pivot tables.
 * Data Visualization using charts.
 * Creation of a dynamic and interactive dashboard.